🚧 SportsPerp is currently live on devnet. Mainnet target: before Jun 12, 2026 (World Cup kickoff).

 Self-Audit Summary

 An internal self-audit of the SportsPerp on-chain program + off-chain services was completed April 17, 2026.
-The full report is archived at docs/SELF-AUDIT-REPORT.md in the repository.
+The full report is maintained internally and shared with external auditors under engagement.
 This page summarizes the results.

 Headline numbers